 A project team led by Council has prepared and signed off a project plan for the redevelopment.
 The overall project goal is to redevelop the Clyde Museum properties to allow for the display of the museum's collection together with storage provisions that is affordable and sustainable for the Clyde community.

-The current stage is developing a design brief for the Briar Herb Factory Museum redevelopment.
+Currently a design brief is being developed for the Briar Herb Factory Museum redevelopment.
 The Clyde Historical Museum Group has worked through a questionnaire to help inform the design and workshops are planned next month with an advisory group of key council staff and external partners.

 February 2019 Update

 The Vincent Community Board held its meeting on 13 February 2019 at the Blyth Street Museum in Clyde and sat around the Council table from the original Vincent County Council Chambers.
 It was an apt setting to discuss recommendations of the Clyde Museums Feasibility Study Report 2019.